iamraajkanchan/BasicComposeApplication_Android/app/src/main/java/com/chinky/family/QuestionsAndAnswersRough.md

 15. How does Android handle permissions for accessing external storage?
     - Android 10+ uses Scoped Storage, restricting direct file access.
 16. What are foreground service permissions, and how do they differ from normal permissions?
-    - Foreground Service require FOREGROUND_SERVICE permission and must display a notification.
+    - Foreground Service require FOREGROUND_SERVICE permission
+    - Must display a notification.
 17. How do permission work in Android 11 and later, especially regarding scoped storage?
-    - Application must use MediaStore APIs and request MANAGE_EXTERNAL_STORAGE permission.
+    - Application must use MediaStore APIs
+    - Request MANAGE_EXTERNAL_STORAGE permission.
 18. How can an application request multiple permissions at once?
     - Pass multiple permissions in the requestPermissions() method.
 19. What are permission groups and how do they affect permission requests?
     - These permissions are grouped.
-Granting one permission will grant all the permissions in the group.
+    - If you grant permission to one permission request then, all the permissions in the group are granted.
 20. How do you handle permission revocation when an application is updated or reinstalled?
     - Above Android 11 system automatically revokes unused permission.
     - Below Android 11 when an application is updated or reinstalled, permissions are generally retained, unless the application undergoes a major change, such as different signature or complete uninstall.
-There are some key behaviours to consider
+    - There are some key behaviours to consider (Below Android 11)
       - App Updates: If the application is updated without being uninstalled, previously granted permissions remain intact.
       - App Re-installation: If the application is uninstalled and then reinstalled, the user must grant permissions again.
       - System-level Changes: Some OEMs or security policies may reset permissions upon updates.